 Why choose the team of Dr. Neavin and Dr. Maremaneanu for your rib removal?

-Rib removal is a complex surgery.
-The ribs are close to underlying organs.
-If not performed properly, there exists a risk of injury to organs.
-While most plastic surgeons can perform rib removal, they do not have the experience or level of training as thoracic surgeons in this region of the body.
-Likewise, while a thoracic surgeon can perform a breast augmentation, you probably wouldn’t want your lung surgeon doing it.
-However, a team of a cosmetic surgeon and thoracic surgeon provides both aesthetics and safety to the operating room for optimal outcomes.
+Dr. Neavin & Dr. Maramaneanu are the perfect team to perform rib removal surgeries in Los Angeles and Beverly hills.
+A team of a cosmetic surgeon and thoracic surgeon provides both aesthetics and safety to the operating room for optimal outcomes.
 In addition, with Dr. Maremaneanu’s minimally invasive technique, scars can be minimized, as well as post-operative pain and healing.
 To learn more about Dr. Alex Marmureau, please visit the following link https://www.alexandermarmureanumd.com/about/

 What ribs are removed?

 Generally, the 11th and 12th ribs (and less commonly the 10th) ribs are removed.

 Do the ribs grow back?

 No. Once the ribs are removed they do not grow back.
 The results are permanent.

 Rib removal carries the risk of bleeding, infection, and injury to underlying tissues.
 Thus, it is paramount that it is performed by a skill team.
 Therefore Dr. Neavin has recruited a reknown, minimally invasive thoracic surgeon to join in the surgery.
 Dr. Maremaneanu has performed thousands of thoracic surgeries on ribs and has developed innovative approaches to reduce incisions and scars while making the surgery as safe as possible.

 Where are the incision for a rib removal?